imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Getting started.md

 The system can be implemented using two methods.
 The first method is simpler to execute but requires a longer review process.
 The second method is more challenging to implement but benefits from a more streamlined review process.

-1. Conduct a [weekly review](Resources/Weekly%20review.md) once you are familiar with the initiatives and their associated processes.
+1. Conduct a [weekly review](Resources/Weekly%20review.md) once you are familiar with the domains and their associated processes.
 2. Use the tool endorsed by the author and the associated file by following [this tutorial](Resources/Obsidian%20implementation.md).
 As a bonus, you'll get a dynamic visual representation of your performance and a gamification of the system to keep you motivated.
 You can see an example below:

 ![](../../assets/performance.png)